 We are the children of the Higher Man.

 Africa, Unite ’cause the children wanna come home.

 Africa, Unite ’cause we’re moving right out of Babylon.

 And we’re grooving to our father’s land.

-Just as Rastafarian identification with the biblical Ethiopia was a strong form of resistance to British colonial society in the 1930s, so today Rastafarian protest affirms African identity in the face of Eurocentric Jamaican and American cultures.
+Just as Rastafari identification with the biblical Ethiopia was a strong form of resistance to British colonial society in the 1930s, so today Rastafari protest affirms African identity in the face of Eurocentric Jamaican and American cultures.